we got a call from dr. jeffery's office yesterday...

 emotionally she knows this is all part of the plan of living a low maintenance life, but it doesn't mean she has to like it...

-november 11th is a scheduled herceptin day. if she had surgery on that day, herceptin would have been postponed...
+the silver lining: november 11th is a scheduled herceptin day. if she had surgery on that day, herceptin would have been postponed...

 she will now be able to stay on her schedule to worryfreetown, usa.